-Over the past few months, #StopAsianHate has been trending on social media as celebrities, activists, and other prominent voices have shared their outrage at the rise in racist attacks towards Asian communities in the U.S., the UK, and across the globe.
-On March 16, the terrifying consequences of anti-Asian rhetoric were realised when a mass shooting took place in Atalanta, Georgia, with six of the eight people killed reported to be of Asian descent.
+Since the beginning of 2021, #StopAsianHate has been trending on social media as celebrities, activists, and other prominent voices have shared their outrage at the rise in racist attacks towards Asian communities in the U.S., the UK, and across the globe.
+On March 16, the terrifying consequences of anti-Asian rhetoric were realised when a mass shooting took place in Atlanta, Georgia, with six of the eight people killed reported to be of Asian descent.

 In response to this, the #StopAsianHate campaign and hashtag is drawing attention to the issue and calling on politicians and senior police officers to do more to protect the Asian community.
 But what else is there to know about the campaign, and what can people do to help from the UK?